AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/appflowy-mentorship-program/mentorship-2022/mentee-projects/ai-writers.md

 Milestones:

 1. Gain a comprehensive understanding of GPT-4 capabilities and functionalities
-2. Gain in depth understanding of appflowing best coding practices integrated in CI/CD.
+2. Gain in depth understanding of appflowy best coding practices integrated in CI/CD.
 3. Determine if there are existing Rust libraries available for GPT-4 integration

 **Week 2 (26/06/2023):**